FarmDyn/documentation/docs/template/plant_nutrition.md

 *p\_nutLossUnavoidable* enters the Standard Nutrient Fate Model (see chapter 2.11.2).
 It represents the factor that has to be applied over the plant removal, *p\_nutNeed*, to reach a certain yield level.
-It indicates the nutrient efficiency of the fertilizer management.
+It indicates the nutrient efficiency of the fertiliser management.

 ## Planning Data

-The nutrient need can also be derived from planning data from the revised Fertilizer Directive (BMEL 2015).
-The proposed directive includes compulsory fertilizer planning to increase N use efficiency on farms.
+The nutrient need can also be derived from planning data from the revised Fertiliser Directive (BMEL 2015).
+The proposed directive includes compulsory fertiliser planning to increase N use efficiency on farms.
 This measure is included in FarmDyn.
-When fertilizer management follows the planning data, different intensities do not exist and yield levels are fixed, i.e. cannot be changed by the GUI.
+When fertiliser management follows the planning data, different intensities do not exist, and yield levels are fixed, i.e. cannot be changed by the GUI.

 The yield level *p\_OCoeffC* is fixed in the following equation, showing